 We may obtain credit-related information about you from a credit reporting body.

 We may also disclose your credit-related information to credit reporting bodies.
 Credit reporting bodies may include credit-related information provided by us in reports provided to other credit providers to assist them to assess your credit worthiness.
 Each credit reporting body has a policy for managing your credit-related information that you may access by contacting them.

 In some cases a credit reporting body may use your credit-related information for pre-screening your eligibility to receive direct marketing from us or other credit providers.
 If you do not want a credit reporting body to do this you should contact the credit reporting body.

-Where permitted by law, we may also share credit-related information with other third parties, including:
+We may share credit-related information with other third parties, including:

 - current or prospective guarantors in relation to credit we are providing to you;